williamslab/ped-sim/README.md

     2 1 2 1:1 2:1

 Here, generation 1 has the default of one branch with no data printed.
-Generation 2 has two branches.
-With the parent specification of `1:1 2:1`, both these branches have the reproducing individual from branch 1 as a parent.
+Generation 2 has two branches, and with the parent specification of `1:1 2:1`, both these branches have the reproducing individual from branch 1 as a parent.
 They are both also children of two distinct founders and are therefore half-siblings.
-This prints two individuals per pedigree, one from each branch.
+This prints two individuals per pedigree, one from each of the branches in generation 2.

 The last entry simulates 10 pedigrees named `dc` for double cousins: